giselle314/cmff/README.md

-# cmff
-Code repository for Computational Methods for Finance
+# Code repository for Computational Methods for Finance

 The code is mainly based on the book 'Pyhton for Finance'.
 It is just for teaching and learning purpose.